Difficult Bible Quiz about the Physical Bible

 There have been at least five corrected translations of the King James Bible.

-The King James Bible was printed in its original version in 1611 and underwent corrections in 1629, 1638, 1762, 1769, 1979, and 1982.
+Originally the King James Bible was printed in 1611 and has had corrections made in 1629, 1638, 1762, 1769, 1979, and 1982.

 The 1982 edition has been the most accurate and the most commonly used, and it is called the New King James Version (NKJV).